Why

 "For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in."
 Matthew 25:35

-International student ministry is not a modern program innovation — it is the ancient practice of welcoming the stranger, applied to the largest voluntary migration of educated young people in human history.
-The 1.13 million international students in the US are, in the language of Scripture, "foreigners residing among you."
-IFI exists because the Church is called to welcome them — and because that welcome, done faithfully, opens doors that no visa or missionary strategy can.
+1.18 million international students in the US are, in the language of Scripture, "foreigners residing among you."
+IFI exists because the Church is called to welcome them — and because that welcome opens doors no visa or missionary strategy can.

 - IFI currently reaches 3,934 students across 53 campuses in 15 states — roughly 4–5% of the ~80,000 international students at those campuses